skycoin/User-Manuals/Checking the Genuineness of your Skycoin Hardware Wallet.md

 <A Picture of an untampered shipment before opening>

-Upon opening the package, please ensure, the holographic sticker with the Skycoin logo on the box is not broken.
+Upon opening the package, please ensure that the holographic sticker with the Skycoin logo on the box is not broken.
 <A Picture of the unbroken holographic seal on the box>

-## Checking for Software/Technical Issues
+## Check the firmware

 Skycoin Hardware Wallet provides maximum security to the user.